The Development of Siberia and Far East

 Orlik, a village, the administrative center of Okinsky district of Buryatia – OE. orlege "fight, war".

-The natural resources of Dauria provided good opportunities for the development of this region for the Anglo-Saxons arrived in the Trans-Baikal land.
+The natural resources of Dauria provided good opportunities for the development of this region to the Anglo-Saxons arrived in the Trans-Baikal land.
 Here they founded many of their settlements, the inhabitants of which were united under the rule of the tribal elite.
-With this tribe we associate the Merkits, who played a great role in the fate of Genghis Khan (see the section Anglo-Saxons in Genghis Khan's Fate).
-Dauria became part of the Mongolian empire, but it evidently represented a fairly independent economic and military unit and remained so until the arrival of Russian pioneers in Siberia.
-In favor of this assumption says that a detachment of Cossacks under the command of Petr Beketov had been sent for reconnaissance not to Dauria from the town of Yeniseysk (built in 1616), but to the Lena River.
-They had an order to found a foothold on its banks.
+With this tribe, we associate the Merkits, who played a great role in the fate of Genghis Khan (see the section Anglo-Saxons in Genghis Khan's Fate).
+Dauria became part of the Mongolian empire, but it represented a fairly independent economic and military unit and remained so until the arrival of Russian pioneers in Siberia.
+This assumption is supported by the dispatch of a detachment of Cossacks under the command of Pyotr Beketov on reconnaissance from Yeniseisk, built in 1616, not to Dauria, but to the Lena with instructions to gain a foothold on its banks.
+They had an order to find a foothold on its banks.
 Moving downstream, the detachment reached the mouth of the Aldan River and Beketov laid Yakut hillfort in these places in 1632.
-To conquer the densely populated Dauria, Moscow could not yet provide sufficient forces.
+Moscow could not yet provide sufficient forces to conquer the densely populated Dauria.
 Among the possible settlements founded by the Anglo-Saxons in Dauria, the most convincing transcription of the names are as follows:

 Jida, a village in the Dzhidinsky district of Buryatia – OE. giedd "singing, poem".